This Thanksgiving, Think Fall Prevention

 Every year senior citizens are injured from household accidents.

-The good news is that many are preventable by just making a few changes.
+The good news is that many falls are preventable by just making a few changes.
 Here’s a checklist designed to help you make any home safer for elderly loved ones.

 Lighting.
 Dark hallways and poorly lit stairwells lead to accidents.
 Check that all lighting fixtures are working properly and replace dim lights with high wattage light bulbs.